This section covers limits on

 On some older operating systems, files must be less than 2GB.
 This is not a limitation of

 InnoDBitself, but if you require a large tablespace, configure it using several smaller data files rather than one large data file.

 The combined size of the

 InnoDBlog files can be up to 512GB.

-InnoDBis 16KB, or you can lower the page size to 8KB or 4KB by specifying the
+InnoDBis 16KB.
+You can lower the page size to 8KB or 4KB by configuring the

 ROW_FORMAT=COMPRESSEDin the Barracuda file format assumes that the page size is at most 16KB and uses 14-bit pointers.

 A MySQL instance using a particular